 Additional info is online at www.BeStreetSmartGlendale.com.

-As Deputy Director for Urban Design & Mobility at the City of Glendale, Alan Loomis is the Team Leader for the Pedestrian Master Plan, through completion of the “Taking Stock” needs assessment..
+As Deputy Director for Urban Design & Mobility at the City of Glendale, Alan Loomis was the Team Leader for the Pedestrian Master Plan, through completion of the “Taking Stock” needs assessment..